AmberELEC/website/docs/Arcade.md

 - **Non-Merged**: Non-Merged romsets are romsets where games each have their own zip, and all of the duplicate rom files are included in each game zip.
 This means that there aren't parent dependencies for roms.
 This romset is ideal for a small curated collection, but takes up more space than the other two types.
 There are different levels of Non-Merged: Full non-merged (each rom zip contains everything needed to run, including bios and sample files), regular non-merged which exclude sample and bios files, and various levels in between.
 - **Merged**: Merged romsets are romsets where parents and children are stored together in a single zip file.
 This is the most common format for roms to be stored in, since it takes up the least amount of space and is able to represent collections with the fewest number of zip files.
 It's important to know that there are also rom packages for "devices", which are common arcade chipsets, that are not included with a merged rom.
 Because of this, merged roms often won't launch on their own.
 If you have a merged rom that won't launch, please check to make sure that you have all necessary bios and device zips for the rom, as well as any sample files it may need.
 Merged roms aren't ideal for ES systems because there isn't an easy way to choose which rom version to launch from a merged rom.
 It may be ideal for a 1G1R (one game one rom) romset.
 - **Split**: Split romsets are romsets where each game has its own zip file, but children only contain the files that are different from their parents.
 This can be ideal for an ES system that assumes that one file is one game because it will take up less space than a non-merged set, but you will need to be careful that all dependencies are present.

+TLDR; use non-merged if you don't want every game in the full romset, split if you want every version of every game

 ### Romset Management Tools